altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 She considered her situation...
 If she said nothing~
 "M::What for?"
-~The voice grew closer, emanating from the shifting shapes of human heads on the slime outside the tunnel~ "AT::Your little needle, is now my little needle, it is just what I needed, like a gift."
+~The voice grew closer, and then turned into a chorus.
+It emanated from the shifting human shapes on the slime~ "AT::Your little needle, is now my little needle, it is just what I needed, like a gift."
 'M::My needle?'
 ~With mounting horror she realized what he meant.